Corps of Signals (India): Adventure activities

 The Corps is renowned for its esprit-de-corps and military discipline.
 It has been an integral part of Indian Army at important National and International fora.
 In the sports field too, the Corps has an excellent record.
 It has produced veterans like M. P. Ganesh, Leslie Fernandez, SR Pawar, Gulzar Singh, S Jayaram, Achinta Sheuli, and Narender to name a few.
 MP Ganesh took part in the World Cup Hockey in Barcelona and the Munich Olympics.
 It was a red-lettered day in the history of the Corps when MP Ganesh captained the National side for the World Cup in Amsterdam.
 He was honoured with Arjuna Award in 1973 and the Padma Shri in 2020.
 Boxer S Jayaram was awarded the Arjuna Award for Boxing in 1989.
 The Corps continues to encourage individuals to participate in sports and is second to none in its pursuit of excellence.

 The Dispatch Rider team of the Corps, popularly known as "The Dare Devils", is renowned for brilliant displays which have thrilled spectators on various important occasions including Republic Day Parades.
 The Dare Devils team has numerous Guinness World Records and Limca Book of records to its credit.
-The marching contingent led by Capt Tania Shergill was adjudged the best marching contingent during Republic Day Parade 2020.
+The marching contingent led by Captain Tania Shergill was adjudged the best marching contingent during Republic Day Parade 2020.

 As the Indian army forges ahead towards technological absorption, the Corps of Signals will be at the forefront of this effort with its technical prowess and continues to stand as a testament to the indispensable role of Information and Communication technologies in modern military operations.